-

 Visualization of an air column vibrating in harmonics

-“How would the inaudibility of the fundamental impact the sound of the lowest notes of the subcontrabassoon?”
+“How does the inaudibility of the fundamental impact the sound of the lowest notes of the subcontrabassoon?”

 Much less that you might guess.
 Below, you can listen to a pitch of A2 (110 Hz) played with a mix of overtones: